carrosa/vipps-hjemmeoppgave/README.md

 ## With Make

+(You might have to run npm install in the frontend directory before continuing)

 1. Make sure you have golang (using v.1.15) and npm installed
 2. in root directory, run: make start
 3. Hopefully make works on windows too if you are running that.